CBEP-SoCB/Portland_SLR_sum/Analysis/Future_Tidal_Flooding_Events.md

 #>   `No SLR` `One Foot SLR` `Two Foot SLR` `Three Foot SLR` `One Foot` `Two Foot`
 #>      <dbl>          <dbl>          <dbl>            <dbl>      <dbl>      <dbl>
 #> 1     2.11           45.8           161.
 311. 21.8       76.6
-#> # ... with 1 more variable: `Three Foot` <dbl>
+#> # ... with 1 more variable: Three Foot <dbl>
 v <- slr_annual$`One Foot`
 ```

 Under that simple model, one foot of SLR increases flooding by a
 whopping 21.8.
 Interestingly, that is mostly because the denominator –
 the number of floods predicted under no sea level rise – is so small.
 We
-use HAT as our definition of present-day flooding, but exceedences above
+use HAT as our definition of present-day flooding, but excedences above
 HAT would have been few during the Tidal Epoch, because tidal
 predictions (including the definition of HAT) were based on observed
 tides during that period.